Rikkukun/ArchipelagoManualYumeNikki/README.md

 If this setting is active you will always start with a random Nexus Key.

+> [!NOTE]
-This setting only adds items to the multiworld but zero locations, so in order to not break generation you need to shuffle at least events when playing with this option.
+> This setting only adds items to the multiworld but zero locations, so in order to not break generation you need at least to activate Shuffle Events when playing with this option.

 ## Shuffle Events

-This setting shuffles various Yume Nikki events in the item pool, listed below.
+This setting adds various Yume Nikki events in the locations pool, listed below.

 - **Toriningen Party**
 - **Witch's Flight**
 - **Monoe**
 - **Monoko**
 - **Mars-san**
-- **Play with Masada** (More on this in the Fun Effects Mode setting)
 - **UFOs on Mars**
 - **Rave Aztec Monkey**
 - **Closet Madotsuki**
-- **Ghost Madotsuki** (More on this in the Fun Effects Mode setting)
 - **Severed Heads in the Sky**
 - **Thing with the Quivering Jaw**
 - **FC Goblins**
+- **Play with Masada** (More on this in the Fun Effects Mode setting)
+- **Ghost Madotsuki** (More on this in the Fun Effects Mode setting)

 ## Shuffle RNG Events

-This shuffles more events in the item pool which require luck or good RNG, listed below.
+This shuffles more events in the locations pool which require luck or good RNG, listed below.

 Activate at your own risk.